 Penny Reel

-Penny Reel is one of the UK's reggae foundation writers.
+Penny Reel was one of the UK's reggae foundation writers.
 His work in the '70s and '80s was and still is a tremendous inspiration.
 His interviews and articles in publications like Echoes, NME, Sounds and Small Axe gave the readers real insight into a music that was and still is misunderstood.
 His book Deep Down With Dennis Brown was published in 2001.
+Penny passed away in August 2018.

-Live Review by Penny Reel, NME, May 1978
+Review by Penny Reel, International Times, 31 May 1973

 Junior Byles: From the Dread Depths of Despair